Insurance is important for both landlords and tenants.

 Talk to your insurance company about their rules for making claims.
 Some insurers need the landlord to prove that thorough tenant checks have been done.

 You may also choose to insure any furniture or other items that are in the agreement.
 Any damage to them won’t be covered by the tenant’s contents insurance.

-You also have to tell tenants as soon as possible if this information changes.
+They also have to tell tenants if this information changes within a reasonable time.

 Tenants should get insurance to cover belongings

 If you’re a tenant, we recommend that you get insurance.
 Your landlord’s property insurance doesn’t cover your belongings.

 Even if you aren't on the agreement you should consider getting: